How to access the library resources from the Moon and other remote places

 The VPN Way

 - Some INRS centers allow their registered users to access their local network through a VPN.
 By logging in to the VPN, your home (or Moon) computer becomes virtually part of the local network and your IP becomes one that is recognized as belonging to the INRS.
 You can thus access all eresources as if you were on campus.

-Some publishers forbid the use of a proxy to access their content.
+Some (rare) publishers forbid the use of a proxy to access their content.
 Check out the AZ list on the portal to know more about it.

-Some resources are accessible only to users of a specific INRS center.
+Some resources might be accessible only to users of a specific INRS center.
 These resources will be identified by the words "Accès réservé aux usagers du centre XYZ [Access restricted to users of the center XYZ]".
 The proxy will then give you the message "Vous n'avez pas le droit d'accéder à cette ressource” [You do not have the right to access this resource].

-If you get an error message saying your number and password are invalid, it may be that your user account has expired.
+If you get an error message (in French) saying your number and password are invalid, it may be that your user account has expired.
 To find out, visit MonSDIS and try to connect to your user account.
 If it works, it's not your account that is the cause of the problem.
-To reactivate your account OR for help, please contact us at email@example.com.
+To reactivate your account OR for help, please contact us at firstname.lastname@example.org.

 If you get an error message (in English) asking you to contact the administrator, something is wrong with our system.
 Despite our efforts, it sometimes happens that errors may creep into the configuration of our management system.
 A message requesting you to contact the administrator is an indicator of this kind of bug.
-Please send us the contents of the error message and other information about the resources in an email to firstname.lastname@example.org.
+Please send us the contents of the error message and other information about the resources to email@example.com.
 We’ll correct it as soon as possible and let you know the result.